MED0001654827 – This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here

-Upper Eyelid Lift (UPPER BLEPHAROPLASTY) Sydney NSW
+Sydney, NSW Upper Eyelid Lift (UPPER BLEPHAROPLASTY)

 Upper blepharoplasty, also known as upper eyelid lift surgery, is a surgical procedure that removes excess skin, muscle, and fat deposits in the upper eyelids.
 During the procedure, incisions are created along the natural crease of the upper eyelid.
 Through these incisions, the excess tissue can be accessed which allows the removal or repositioning of the tissue.